-If you have been diagnosed with hepatitis, you may be wondering if you are eligible for life insurance.
-The good news is that most people with hepatitis are still eligible for life insurance, but the process can be a bit tricky.
-In this guide, we will walk you through the process of getting life insurance with hepatitis and help you find the best policy for your needs.
+If you have been diagnosed with hepatitis, you may wonder if you are eligible for life insurance.
+The good news is that most people with hepatitis are still eligible for life insurance, but the process can be tricky.
+This guide will walk you through getting life insurance with hepatitis and help you find the best policy for your needs.
 Let’s get started!

 - Hepatitis A (HAV), Hepatitis B (HBV), Hepatitis C (HCV)